HannahAdegoye/HannahAdegoye/README.md

 ### 👋 Hi, I'm @HannahAdegoye

-- 👀 I'm passionate about **DevOps, cloud computing, and automating software delivery pipelines**.
-I love designing scalable, secure, and reliable systems using **AWS, Terraform, Ansible, Docker, and Kubernetes**.
+-I work across functional, system, and UAT testing to make sure applications behave as expected, data stays accurate, and users can trust the software they rely on.

-- 🤓If it’s a modern digital service or app that updates frequently, scales for millions, or needs high availability and security, DevOps is making it happen behind the scenes.
-Essentially, almost every app you use daily relies on DevOps in some way
+I enjoy breaking down requirements into clear test scenarios, exploring edge cases, and finding defects before they reach production.
+My work covers test design, manual execution, defect tracking, and regression testing across complex applications and integrations.

-- 🌱 I'm currently exploring **advanced CI/CD techniques, DevSecOps practices, and serverless architectures**.
-I’m also expanding my skills in **infrastructure automation, monitoring, and cloud-native optimisations**.
+I’m particularly interested in quality within fast-moving delivery environments — where frequent releases, automation, and continuous integration make testing even more critical.
+I’m developing my skills in test automation, API testing, and CI-based quality gates.

-- 💞️ I'm looking to collaborate on **cloud, DevOps, and infrastructure projects**, particularly those that improve reliability, security, and performance.
-I enjoy contributing to open-source tools and building solutions that solve real-world problems.
+I’m open to collaborating on testing frameworks, quality tooling, and projects where reliability, usability, and stability matter.
+I enjoy contributing to repositories that improve how software is validated, released, and maintained

 - 📫 How to reach me:
   - Email: hannahadegoye@outlook.com